Crockpot Sausage & Peppers (Dump-and-Go!)

-An easy family recipe that’s wildly easy to prepare with crowd-pleasing results, Crock Pot Sausage and Peppers requires no browning and makes a simple yet delicious slow cooker dump-and-go weeknight dinner, or a party go-to dish that’s guaranteed to please!
+An easy family recipe that’s wildly easy to prepare with crowd-pleasing results, my crockpot sausage and peppers requires no browning and makes a simple yet delicious slow cooker dump-and-go weeknight dinner, or a party go-to dish that’s guaranteed to please!

 5 star review